Configure Workspaces

 - 3Your workspace ID will be displayed under "Workspace Settings"

 The workspace ID is used as part of GitHub OIDC exchange to authenticate workflows with the correct workspace.
+Store

 After configuring your workspace ID, you need to add your GitHub repositories to your Atmos Pro workspace.
 This process connects your repositories to Atmos Pro so they can be managed and deployed through the platform.